 What is Included in the Articles of Organization?

 No matter the type or size of your new business, most states require that an LLC's articles of organization include, at a minimum, the following information:

 The articles of organization will usually identify the organizer(s) of the LLC, who initiate the organization process and are typically responsible for signing the articles of organization prior to filing them with the state.
 If the articles name the manager(s) of the new LLC, the manager(s) may also be required to sign the articles of organization before they are filed.

 Whether you prepare them yourself, or consult an experienced attorney for assistance, your new LLC's articles of organization do not necessarily need to be complicated or extensive.
 If you decide to write them yourself, your articles of organization will most likely be accepted for filing in your state as long as they contain the minimum information identified above in bullet-point.
 But you likely need not create the articles completely from scratch, as most states' Secretary of State web sites contain pre-printed articles of organization forms that your LLC can complete in a relatively short amount of time.
 Some examples include California, Florida, and Ohio.

 Once your new LLC's articles of organization are written and signed, they are ready for filing with your state's Secretary of State office (or similar state agency that handles business registration).
 In all states, the filing of the articles of organization requires the payment of a corresponding filing fee, the specific amount of which varies depending upon the state of organization.

 Writing and filing your new LLC's articles of organization is a key step on your business's path to success.
-To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process, you may wish to consult an experienced business attorney.
+To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process -- and give your business the best opportunity to succeed -- consider speaking with a local business organizations attorney.